Scaffold-Stark/ss2-docs/docs/hooks/useScaffoldWriteContract.md

 });
 ```

-The first argument is name of the contract to write to and the second argument is starknet-react `useWriteContract` hook [parameters object](https://starknet-react.com/hooks/mutation/usecontractwrite).
+The first argument is name of the contract to write to and the second argument is starknet-react `usecontractwrite` hook [parameters object](https://starknet-react.com/hooks/mutation/usecontractwrite).

 ## Usage Example